Deborah King

 Deborah King (born February 9, 1948) is an American author, speaker and attorney.
 She is the founder and CEO of the Deborah King Center and the author of four books including New York Times best-selling Be Your Own Shaman.

 Early life, education and legal career

-King graduated from the University of San Francisco with a BA in 1970, and from the University of California Davis with a Juris Doctor in 1973.
+King graduated from the University of San Francisco with a BA in 1970, and from the University of California, Davis, School of Law with a Juris Doctor in 1973.

 King began her legal career at the office of the California Attorney General as a prosecutor in 1973.
 In 1975, she opened a law firm in South Lake Tahoe, California, specializing in hotel acquisitions and sales.
-In the 1990s, the firm moved their headquarters to Westlake Village, CA.
+In the 1990s, the firm moved their headquarters to Westlake Village, California.